Spaces of harmonic surfaces in non-positive curvature

 \subsection{Exceptional Riemann Surfaces}

 Our proof of Theorem A involves a ``super-regular" condition (defined below) that we would like to know is generic.
 The lemma below allows us to dismiss a class of metrics on which the condition fails. \begin{defn} A Riemann surface $\Sigma$ is exceptional if either \begin{itemize} \item $\Sigma$ is a holomorphic branched cover of another Riemann surface of genus at least $2$ or \item $\Sigma$ admits an anti-holomorphic involution. \end{itemize} \end{defn} The lemma below is a consequence of the factorization theorem established in \cite{me}. \begin{lem} Suppose there is a pair of disks $\Omega_1,\Omega_2\subset \Sigma$ and a conformal diffeomorphism $h:\Omega_1\to\Omega_2$ such that $f\circ h =f$ on $\Omega_1$.
 Then the Riemann surface $\Sigma$ is exceptional. \end{lem} \begin{proof} According to \cite[Theorem 1.1]{me}, if $h:\Omega_1\to\Omega_2$ is a holomorphic map between open subsets of $\Sigma$ such that $f\circ h = f$, then $f$ factors through a holomorphic branched covering map onto a surface $\Sigma_0$.
 If $\Sigma_0$ has genus less than two, then it is either a sphere or a torus.
 In both cases, the subgroup is abelian, which contradicts our assumption that the homotopy class $\mathbf{f}$ is admissible.
-If $h$ is anti-holomorphic, the result follows from Theorem 1.1 and the discussion in Section 4 of \cite{me}. \end{proof} This next result is well understood and one can find details in \cite[Appendix B]{Ma}. \begin{prop} We let $\mu\in\mathfrak{M}'(\Sigma)$ if $\Sigma_\mu$ is not exceptional. $\mathfrak{M}'(\Sigma)$ is an open, dense, and connected subset of $\mathfrak{M}(\Sigma)$. \end{prop} For ease of notation, we write $\mathfrak{M}=\mathfrak{M}'(\Sigma)\times \mathfrak{M}(M)$ instead of $\mathfrak{M}(\Sigma)\times \mathfrak{M}(M)$ throughout the rest of the paper.
+If $h$ is anti-holomorphic, the result follows from Theorem 1.1 and the discussion in Section 4 of \cite{me}. \end{proof} This next result is well understood and one can find details in \cite[Appendix B]{Ma}.
+We set $\mathfrak{M}'(\Sigma)$ to be the set of metrics in $\mathfrak{M}(\Sigma)$ giving rise to non-exceptional Riemann surfaces. \begin{prop} $\mathfrak{M}'(\Sigma)$ is an open, dense, and connected subset of $\mathfrak{M}(\Sigma)$. \end{prop} For ease of notation, we write $\mathfrak{M}=\mathfrak{M}'(\Sigma)\times \mathfrak{M}(M)$ instead of $\mathfrak{M}(\Sigma)\times \mathfrak{M}(M)$ throughout the rest of the paper.